-|registry.example.com||Apply mapping to the |
+|Registry||Apply mapping to the |

 |Repository||Map any repository starting with |

 The mappings are applied in order, from top to bottom and the system will stop at the first match.

-|Name||A unique name to describe the mapping. eg. “Mapping for webapps”|
+|Name||A unique name to describe the mapping.
+For example: |

-|Policy||Name of policy to use for evaluation.
-A drop down will be displayed allowing selection of a single policy|
+|Policies||Name of policy to use for evaluation.
+A drop down will be displayed allowing selection of a single policy.|

-|Whitelist||Optional: The whitelist(s) to be applied to the image evaluation.
-Multiple whitelists may be applied to the same image.|
+|Allowlist(s)||Optional: The allowlist(s) to be applied to the source repository or container image evaluation.
+Multiple allowlists may be applied to the same source repository or container image.|

 |Registry||The name of the registry to match.
-Note the name should exactly match the name used to submit the image or repo for analysis eg. foo.example.com:5000 is different to foo.example.com Wildcards are supported.
-A single * would specify any registry.|
+Note the name should exactly match the name used to submit the source repository or container image for analysis.
+For example: |

 Each entry field includes an indicator showing if the current entry is valid or has errors .